1969 CONCACAF Championship

 The 1969 CONCACAF Championship was the fourth edition of the CONCACAF Championship, the football championship of North America, Central America and the Caribbean (CONCACAF).
 The tournament was held between 23 November to 8 December.
-Six teams participated in the tournament.
+Six teams participated in the tournament playing in the round-robin format to determine the winner.
+A late application by Haiti was rejected.

 The event was hosted by Costa Rica in the city of San José.
-Seven teams qualified, but Haiti's disqualification left six teams to play in the round-robin format to determine the winner.
 The tournament was won by the host nation, for the second time after 1963, by tying defending champions Guatemala 1–1 in the deciding final match.
+Mexico used players from a second-level league.